Deepwalker/backslant/README.md

     - yield from base.render(content_block=content)

-I think about adding something like ruby blocks or something to made this a bit more simpler, but what can be simple then functions define and call?
+I think about adding something like ruby blocks or something to made this a bit more simpler, but what can be more simple then functions define and call?

 But we have syntax sugar for this: